python/peps/peps/pep-0639/appendix-license-survey.rst

 Python source code files
 ''''''''''''''''''''''''

-**Note:** Documenting licenses in source code is not in the scope of this PEP.
+**Note:** Documenting licenses in source code is not in the scope of PEP 639.

 Beside using comments and/or ``SPDX-License-Identifier`` conventions, the license is `sometimes <pycode_>`__ documented in Python code files using